Walking to Digbeth from Staying Cool at Rotunda will give you a flavour of Birmingham at its most eclectic.

 Oh, and the best bit?
 You’ll be able to see all these exciting changes from the floor-to-ceiling windows of Staying Cool’s Rotunda serviced apartments and penthouses.

-SIX DIGBETH MUSTS
+OUR LIST OF DIGBETH MUSTS

 BAKED IN BRICK